panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

-The program will consist of two semesters.
-The first semister of the program will be onsite and the fee will be Rs.
+The program will consist of four quarters.
+The fee will be Rs.
 3,000 per semister.
-The details for the second semister will be announced latter.
-Every week there will 3+ hours of onsite classes and 2+ hours of online classes.
+Every week there a combination of onsite and Zoom online classes.
+Students will also watch recorded videos and study textbooks.

 ## Faculty Members